Go Jimmy Go: History

 During a show at the Karaoke Ninja House in Honolulu, guitarist Tino Olsen was invited to join the Go Jimmy Go.
 Olsen's strong song writing and vocal skills were a valuable asset to the group and led to many great GJG songs featuring a solid three part harmony that further strengthened the band's sound.

 1998 was an important year for Go Jimmy Go as several high-profile gigs, including the Spring Skalabration, which featured Go Jimmy Go along with ska superstars Hepcat, Save Ferris, and Dance Hall Crashers helped cement the band as Hawaii's premier ska act.
 Several compilation CDs were released nationally on Stubborn Records and Steadybeat featuring Go Jimmy Go, which helped expose the band to a much wider audience.
 1998 also saw the departure of Gordon from the group, as well early studio sessions which helped expose the band to a studio setting, helping pave the way for the group's debut CD "Slow Time".

 Much of 1999 was spent in studio working on "Slow Time" as trombonist Fernando Pacheco joined the group.

 2000: Full-length debut album "Slow Time" released independently to coincide with their first-ever tour.
 "Slow Time CD Release and Tour Sendoff Party" at Hawaiian Hut—sold out (1,000+ attendees)!
 Go Jimmy Go and Deal's Gone Bad teamed up for a West Coast US tour which culminated in their final show at the Whisky a Go Go in Hollywood.

 2001: Former Red Session drummer Shon Gregory joined the band.
 Re-released edition of "Slow Time" via Jump Up!
-Records in Chicago, IL.
+Records in Chicago, Illinois.
 5th Anniversary Party at Hawaiian Hut—sold out (1,000+ attendees).
 "Soul Arrival" EP released.
 2nd West Coast Tour.

 2002: 2nd full-length album, "Soul Arrival," released on Moon Room Records.
 "Soul Arrival" CD Release Party at Hawaiian Hut—sold out (1,000+ attendees).
 Played the Western half (17 dates) of the Van's Warped Tour 2002.
 Main support for No Doubt "Rocksteady Tour" at sold out Blaisdell Arena (8,000 attendees).